When Should You Take Social Security?

 The earliest you can start receiving social security benefits is age 62.
 However, if you start that early, your social security benefits are reduced—how much depends on when your full benefits begin.
 If, for example, your full benefits age begins at 67, by taking social security at 62, your benefits will be reduced by about 30%.
 (If your full retirement age—the age at which you would receive—is 66, then drawing at age 62 would reduce your benefit by 25%.)
 To further illustrate this reduction of benefits, following is the percentage of reduction of benefits, for the person whose full benefits begin at age 67, if social security is taken early:

-Age beginning social security / % of Benefits Reduction
+Age Beginning Social Security % of Benefits Reduction

 62 30%